-- Smaller parks augment the parks and public realm.
-These open spaces shall function in accordance with Section 7.3.1 Parks and open Space Types in Volume 1, as opportunities to "accommodate a range of neighbourhoodoriented social opportunities". - 2.
-To ensure maximum utilization and presence in the community, public squares shall be fronted by animated uses with a high level of transparency, such as restaurants, cafés and market venues. - To ensure maximum utilization of open space, the pavement treatment from the public square onto the street should be extended to give the space further prominence to the square, which can be occasionally utilized for large scale events. - 4.
+- 1. Smaller parks augment the parks and public realm.
+These open spaces shall function in accordance with Section 7.3.1 Parks and Open Space Types in Volume 1, as opportunities to "accommodate a range of neighbourhood-oriented social opportunities". - 2.
+To ensure maximum utilization and presence in the community, public squares shall be fronted by animated uses with a high level of transparency, such as restaurants, cafés and market venues. - 3.
+To ensure maximum utilization of open space, the pavement treatment from the public square onto the street should be extended to give the space further prominence to the square, which can be occasionally utilized for large scale events. - 4.
 Volume 1 of the Official Plan defines Public Squares as "intensively used spaces that can accommodate a range of neighbourhood-oriented social opportunities and larger city-wide entertainment and cultural events".
-In addition, these spaces should support adjacent development and address the following design guidelines: - a.
-Public squares shall be planned as focal points; - b.
-Relationships with adjacent buildings shall provide optimal sunlight penetration, skyview and wind conditions; - Streetscape and buildings that abut a public square shall be designed to reinforce an interactive relationship between the open space and its adjacent land use; - d.
-Buildings shall front onto a public square to create built form edges to the public space; - e.
-The landscape along the street frontage, including high canopy street trees, shall be complementary on both sides of the street;
+In addition, these spaces should support adjacent development and address the following design policies: - a. public squares shall be planned as focal points; - b. relationships with adjacent buildings shall provide optimal sunlight penetration, skyview and wind conditions; - c. streetscape and buildings that abut a public square shall be designed to reinforce an interactive relationship between the open space and its adjacent land use; - d. buildings shall front onto a public square to create built form edges to the public space; - e. the landscape along the street frontage, including high canopy street trees, shall be complementary on both sides of the street;

-- f.
-Entry and access points shall be located conveniently and incorporate civic design themes; - g.
-Hard and soft landscape elements and features shall be of a high quality and designed to define and articulate activity areas, circulation, entry points, seating and gathering areas; and, - h.
-Common areas such as courtyards and forecourts shall be visible and/or accessible from a street.
+- f. entry and access points shall be located conveniently and incorporate civic design themes; - hard and soft landscape elements and features shall be of a high quality and designed to define and articulate activity areas, circulation, entry points, seating and gathering areas; and - h. common areas such as courtyards and forecourts shall be visible and/or accessible from a street.